 For those of us who like pain, stronger genital clamps can feel deliciously wicked, and can deliver the harsh sensations we crave.
 Whether you use mild or strong clamps, removal can prove erotically intense.
 When blood rushes back into the area that has just been clamped, every sensation is magnified.
 The simple act of blowing warm breath on the area or lightly caressing it with a finger can bring about unexpected sensations that are incredibly arousing.

-For your first session with wooden clothespins, try clipping a number of pins along each side of the vaginal opening, on the outer labia.
+For your first session, try clipping the pins along each side of the vaginal opening, on the outer labia.
 When you stand up, you should feel a gentle and pleasing tugging sensation.
-The act of running your fingers gently across the clothespins should also be enough to incite arousal.
-To hold the labia open, tie a wide silk scarf around the top of each thigh, pinning the ends of the clothespins to the legs.
+The act of running your fingers gently across the clamps should also be enough to incite arousal.
+To hold the labia open, tie a wide silk scarf around the top of each thigh, pinning the ends of the clamps to the legs.
 (Beyond clothespins, read our sexpert's advice about other Household Items That Make Good Sex Toys.)

 Most types of nipple clamps can also be used on the labia.
 Nipple clamps connected by a chain add extra weight, thus increasing sensation.
 BDSM retailers also sell clamps with interchangeable weights so you can increase the heaviness as you become more accustomed to it.